Theodikes/theo-bases-soft/README.md

 ## Quick guide

-Download 'BasesNormalizer.exe' from releases and run command `BasesNormalizer.exe --help` using cmd or PowerShell
+Download 'theo.exe' from releases and run command `theo.exe --help` using cmd or PowerShell